JuliusKreutz/rwm/README.md

 You will need some kind of rust compiler, xorg-server, xcb-util-cursor and pango though you probably have that installed already.

-`sudo pacman -S xorg-server xcb-util-cursor pango`
+`sudo pacman -S rustup xorg-server xcb-util-cursor pango`

 ## Configuration